 - Any parts of the premises to which access is restricted and who is authorized to grant access.

 - Any areas subject to special environmental controls as well as the mechanism for monitoring, recording, and maintaining such control.

 Likewise, you must describe the facilities provided to ensure necessary segregation if there are activities conducted by your laboratory that are incompatible.

 Writing a quality manual in line with ISO/IEC 17025 requires this section to describe the arrangements for the security of the premises during and outside working hours.

 This must also identify the persons authorized to hold keys, establish the procedure for granting authorization, and determine the person with overall responsibility for security.

-Finally, for your quality manual to comply with ISO 17025 standards, there should be appendices covering a list of the scope of accreditation held or applied for, as well as a list of holders of the quality manual.
+Finally, for your quality manual to comply with ISO/IEC 17025 standards, there should be appendices covering a list of the scope of accreditation held or applied for, as well as a list of holders of the quality manual.

 This area must also identify a list of all controlled documents and subsidiary documentation together with their scope of issue or storage locations.